-If you’re about to set up your business, or are the director of a growing business, this one’s for you!
+If you’re about to set up your business or are the director of a growing business, this one’s for you!

 So, before we get into it, I want to set the scene.
-The key difference business owners and employees is that as a business owner you are responsible for your own financial planning.
+The key difference business owners and employees are that as a business owner you are responsible for your own financial planning.
 Whereas employees have everything set up for them, as a business owner you’re on your own.

 Free Pension Money

 By far the biggest difference I see between being a business owner and being an employee is pension contributions.
 Typically, large employers will pay between 5% – 10% into an employee’s pension, often without requiring anything from the employee.
 Let’s say you earn £100,000, that’s £10,000 per year.
 It’s basically free money, and as a business owner you’re missing out on it.